CORRECTED-EXCLUSIVE-Samsung talks to BlackBerry about $7.5 bln buyout -source

 BlackBerry launched its long-awaited Classic model on Wednesday, hoping to help win back market share and woo customers still using older devices with a keyboard.
 The phone resembles its once popular Bold and Curve handsets.

-Shares of Blackberry jumped as much as 30 percent on heavy volume in afternoon trading at $29.71 per share in New York.
+Shares of BlackBerry jumped as much as 30 percent to $12.63 on heavy volume in afternoon trading in New York.

 The offer price would imply an enterprise value of $6 billion to $7.5 billion for BlackBerry, assuming conversion of $1.25 billion of convertible debt, according to the documents.

 BlackBerry announced a high-profile security partnership with Samsung in November.
 The partnership will wed BlackBerry's security platform with the South Korean company's own security software for its Galaxy devices.
-(Reporting by Jennifer Ablan and Liana Baker in New York, additional reporting by Alastair Sharp and Allison Martell in Toronto and Randall Palmer in Ottawa, Editing by Soyoung Kim and Christian Plumb)
+(Additional reporting by Vincent Lee in SEOUL, Alastair Sharp and Allison Martell in TORONTO and Randall Palmer in OTTAWA, Editing by Soyoung Kim and Christian Plumb)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan